Frijol/climate-change/README.md

 - In general, this book is full of weird levels of specificity.
 The aim: provide broad context and increasing detail in promising areas.
 This doesn't always play out & can be corrected
 - Much of this is US-centric.
 Haven't decided if this is as it should be or not– climate change is global, but if the intent is to provide actionable and timely notes, focus on just one area is likely appropriate/international examples are good where adaptable/usable as prior art
+- What's a good way to link in the various lists (entities in particular) to the descriptive notes?
+- These notes are highly pragmatic and occasionally technical.
+There is almost no treatment of social justice.
+My tentative assessment is that this choice narrows target readership to engineers & entrepreneurs over activists and policymakers, which is useful to focus.
+- How much explanation of specific mechanisms is appropriate/useful?
+E.g. do we need to know that a battery stores energy, or that different chemistries have specific characteristics, or what the market trends are with those battery chemistries?
+What has useful shelf life, and how can I get people into position to seek information beyond my resources?

 ### Specific area assessments